njbigwig/AltairEmulator/README.md

 e.
 Opcode will be displayed on data LEDs (not updated during RUN mode)
 f.
 Single Step will not update LEDs after Examine switch is toggled up momentarily
 g.
 Momentarily press down on Stop/Run switch to resume program execution
-2. Reset Program:
-a.
-Not active while the emulator is running
-b.
-Click Stop position (up) on Stop-Run switch to pause the program
-c.
-Click Reset position (up) on Reset-Clr switch to reset the Program Counter (PC) to 0x0000
-d.
-Momentarily press down on Stop/Run switch to restart program execution or momentarily press up on Single Step switch to execute an instruction
 3. Examine Memory:
 a.
 Not active while the emulator is running
 b.
 Click Stop position (up) on Stop-Run switch to pause the program